 - We are working towards evolving the organisation to better represent the society in which we exist.
 Our Council (Board) is now more representative and will continue to evolve, and we are seeking to create pathways and opportunities for a more diverse workforce to help organise, produce, present and work for the London Sinfonietta administration.

 Yet this can only be a start - we acknowledge we have a long way to go.
-We are in a process of defining our further commitments in Equality, Diversity and Inclusivity and will publish exactly what these are in early 2021.

 Despite the challenging times caused by the COVID-19 pandemic, we are excited about the equal, diverse and inclusive future of the new music art-form we are passionate about and seek constructive conversations to learn from individuals and organisations in order to make change happen.